Skip to Content

 French Apple Pie With Streusel Topping {Apple Crumble Pie}

-You build the pie in layers, a bottom crust, the apple filling, and the top is really like the top of an Apple Crisp, sweet and crunchy full of brown sugar and butter.
-Yum!
-Yum!
+You build the pie in layers: A bottom crust, the apple filling, and then the top โ€“ which is really like the top of an Apple Crisp.

 close up image of a slice of apple pie with a crunchy caramel topping text is cinnamon roll apple pie in white lettering on a dark orange background